Azirella

 Demand & Supply Planning

-End-to-end planning from demand forecasting through supply plan generation, built on the AWS Supply Chain 3-step process.
+End-to-end planning from demand forecasting through supply plan generation, built on the AWS Supply Chain 3-step process and executed by agents under AIIO.
+Two of the six decision domains Autonomy covers.

 The AWS SC 3-Step Planning Process